Tower Bridge

-Tower Bridge is a Grade I listed combined bascule and suspension bridge in London, built between 1886 and 1894, designed by Horace Jones and engineered by John Wolfe Barry with the help of Henry Marc Brunel.
-It crosses the River Thames close to the Tower of London and is one of five London bridges owned and maintained by the Bridge House Estates, a charitable trust founded in 1282.
-The bridge was constructed to give better access to the East End of London, which had expanded its commercial potential in the 19th century.
-The bridge was opened by Edward, Prince of Wales and Alexandra, Princess of Wales in 1894.
+Tower Bridge is a Grade I listed combined bascule, suspension, and, until 1960, cantilever bridge in London, built between 1886 and 1894, designed by Horace Jones and engineered by John Wolfe Barry with the help of Henry Marc Brunel.
+It crosses the River Thames close to the Tower of London and is one of five London bridges owned and maintained by the City Bridge Foundation, a charitable trust founded in 1282.

+The bridge was constructed to connect the 39% of London's population that lived east of London Bridge, equivalent to the populations of "Manchester on the one side, and Liverpool on the other", while allowing shipping to access the Pool of London between the Tower of London and London Bridge.
+The bridge was opened by Edward, Prince of Wales, and Alexandra, Princess of Wales, on 30 June 1894.

-The bridge is 940 feet in length and consists of two 213 feet bridge towers connected at the upper level by two horizontal walkways, and a central pair of bascules that can open to allow shipping.
+The bridge is 940 feet in length including the abutments and consists of two 213 feet bridge towers connected at the upper level by two horizontal walkways, and a central pair of bascules that can open to allow shipping.
 Originally hydraulically powered, the operating mechanism was converted to an electro-hydraulic system in 1972.
 The bridge is part of the London Inner Ring Road and thus the boundary of the London congestion charge zone, and remains an important traffic route with 40,000 crossings every day.
 The bridge deck is freely accessible to both vehicles and pedestrians, whereas the bridge's twin towers, high-level walkways, and Victorian engine rooms form part of the Tower Bridge Exhibition.

 Tower Bridge has become a recognisable London landmark.
 It is sometimes confused with London Bridge, about 0.5 mi upstream, which has led to a persistent urban legend about an American purchasing the wrong bridge.

 History

 Inception

-In the late 19th century, commercial development in the East End of London increased, leading to demand for a new river crossing downstream of London Bridge.
+By the late 19th century, the population and commercial development in the East End of London was increasing, leading to demand for a new river crossing downstream of London Bridge.
 A traditional fixed bridge at street level could not be built because it would cut off access by sailing ships to the port facilities in the Pool of London between London Bridge and the Tower of London.